UD-CISC374/educational-game-project-matt-vermont-and-daniel-warszawski/egdd.md

 # Gameplay Objectives

 - *Connect the pipes in a way so that water can flow freely across the screen*:
-    - Description: *Enter the angle which the missing piece of pipe should be facing*
+    - Description: *Select the angle which the missing piece of pipe should be facing*
     - Alignment: *In order for the segments of pipes to be properly connected you must understand which angle the missing piece needs to be oriented at.
 When this happens you get credit towards advancing to the next level.*

 # Procedures/Actions

-*The player will click on the text box and type in the number of their choosing then press a button to see if they are correct, if they are, a new button will appear taking them to the next level.*
+*The player will click on the button associated with the an angle representing the orientation of the missing pipe piece.*

 # Rules
-- *If the player gets the number wrong, they will have to try again*
+- *The player must go through the tutorial before going onto level1*
-- *If the player enters the wrong number there will be an auditory response from the game*
+- *If the player gets the number wrong, they will get an auditory response from the game*
-- *If the player gets the number right, a button will appear to take them to the next level*
+- *If the player gets the number right, they will get an auditory response from the game*
-- *A noise will be played when the player enters a correct answer*
+- *A noise will be played when the player finsihes the level*
-- *The levels will be random, increasing in difficulty as more and more are correctly completed*
 - *Correct answers will start out simple (ex 90, 180, 270) but get increasingly more challenging*